 This sunburn was caused by a few 100-degree days, but it was exacerbated by my insufficient watering.
 What happened was that the dripline I set up to water the patch last year was sufficient then, but I let the patch expand this summer without also increasing the irrigation.
 Even if you find the right amount of shade for a raspberry plant in your yard, you can’t slack or be stingy with the water and expect the best berries.

-The raspberry patch above is, incidentally, a variety called Bababerry that is claimed to be heat tolerant.
+The raspberry patch pictured before the video is, incidentally, a variety called Bababerry that is claimed to be heat tolerant.
 I have not found it significantly more heat tolerant than my other varieties, however.
 Bababerries need as much shade (and water) as the other varieties in my yard.

 Which are my other varieties?
 No idea, sorry.
 As I said, they came from old patches in the yards of friends and family up north and I’ve never learned their variety names.